-Explain principles of fire science
+Demonstrate knowledge of the basic principles of fire science

 STCW BASIC TRAINING

 FOR NEW ENTRANTS

 STCW stands for Standards of Training, Certification and Watchkeeping (for Seafarers).
 Before embarking as a crew member on board a commercial vessel such as offshore fleet, tankers, ferries, super yachts and passenger vessels, it is now mandatory to complete a series of short courses known as STCW Basic Safety training or STCW Basic Courses.